Header image courtesy of @georgialammm (via Instagram)

 You’ll find that there are numerous sea caves dotting the craggy edges of the island, and among them, the Sea Palace should definitely feature high on your to-see list.
 Doing justice to its alluring name, this sea cave truly a sight that captures nature’s numinous wonders, with a gaping 10-metre-wide opening that gives way to a mystical rock-enclosed pool.
 Other spectacular sea caves to check out on the island include the Brain Cave, Lam Wan Kok Cave, and the Twin Caverns.

-For those who prefer to stay on land but still want to get a glance of Sai Kung’s beguiling coastal landforms, take a trip to Mok Min Cave!
+For those who prefer to stay on land but still want to glance at Sai Kung’s beguiling coastal landforms, take a trip to Mok Min Cave!
 Sitting just southeast of Pak Lap Wan, Mok Min Cave is arguably the most stunning wave-cut notch in Hong Kong that’s reachable by foot.
 It still requires a short trek to get there, but what’s an adventure without a bit of trouble?

 Technically a sea arch, the mouth of this rocky hole frames a picturesque view of the sparkling sea and hilly coastline on the other side—it’s as if it were made to be photographed.
-We recommend visiting here when the tide is low, so you can walk freely inside the cave and strike all your best poses for the camera!
+We recommend visiting here when the tide is low, so you can walk freely inside the cave and strike all your best poses for the camera.